jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 Meetup2xibo supports typical facilities with few restrictions.

-- Places may be listed in any order.
+Places may be listed in any order.
+   Places are analyzed by name, not by their position in lists.

-- Contained places may be nested.
+Contained places may be nested.
-  For example, the Convention Center may contain the Conference Center and other places.
+   For example, the Convention Center may contain the Conference Center among other places.

-- Contained places may overlap.
+Contained places may overlap.
-  For example, the Seminar Area may contain Classroom A and Conference 1, overlapping the example contained places.
+   A Seminar Area may contain Classroom A and Conference 1, overlapping the example places Classroom A/B and Conference Center.

-- Contained and containing places need not be checked for conflicts.
+Contained and containing places need not be checked for conflicts.
    For example, the Conference Center is not on the list of ``CONFLICT_PLACES``.

-- Loops are forbidden.
+Loops are forbidden.
-  For example, the Conference Center may not contain the Convention Center if the Convention Center already contains the Conference Center.
+   The Conference Center may not contain the Convention Center if the Convention Center already contains the Conference Center.

 Timezone
 --------